BechirSellami/DataScience/README.md

-This repo contains several data science projects written in Python and PySpark.
+This repo contains data science projects written in Python and PySpark.